Skip to main content

 story3 negative mentions

-• User interface is clunky and cumbersome, requiring excessive clicks to access information and manage production.
+• User interface is clunky and unintuitive, requiring excessive clicks and lacking essential quality-of-life features like undo and better information display.

 • optimization

-• “Don't let the mixed reviews put you off; nearly all the negative reviews were due to performance issues that were fixed within a week of release.”
+• “Don't let the mixed reviews put you off; nearly all the negative reviews are due to performance issues that were fixed within a week of release.”

 • “The performance update is magic—this thing now runs like butter, even on a potato PC.”

-• “After approximately 2 hours of continuous play, performance degrades significantly.”
+• “After approximately 2 hours of continuous play, performance degrades significantly, making long sessions impossible.”

 • “I have an Intel i7 7700k, quite old, but the performance is horrible.”